-- ii) If acquisition does not appear to be feasible, and if the merits of the individual case make it desirable to grant permission for the extension or enlargement of the non-conforming use, Council may consider the passing of a Zoning By-law amendment pursuant to Section 34(10) of the Planning Act, and such By-law may then be passed without the necessity to amend the Official Plan, providing it complies with the policies below. - iii) Prior to making any decision on the application, Council may refer such application to the Planning Advisory Committee for a report on the various aspects of the matter for the information of Council.
-Council may refer such application to the Planning Advisory Committee for a report on the various aspects of the matter for the information of Council. shall be satisfied that those one or more of the following requirements which are relevant to the application for the extension or enlargement of the non-conforming use are, or will be, fulfilled in order to safeguard the wider interests of the general public: - that the proposed extension or enlargement of the established non-conforming use will not unduly aggravate any conflicts created by the existence of the use, having regard to the policies of the Official Plan and the provisions of the Zoning By-law;
+- ii) If acquisition does not appear to be feasible, Council may consider the passing of a Zoning By-law amendment pursuant to Section 34(10) of the Planning Act, and such By-law may then be passed without the necessity to amend the Official Plan, providing it complies with the policies below. - iii) Council shall be satisfied that one or more of the following requirements which are relevant to the application for the extension or enlargement of the non-conforming use are, or will be, fulfilled in order to safeguard the wider interests of the general public: - that the proposed extension or enlargement of the established non-conforming use will not unduly aggravate any conflicts created by the existence of the use, having regard to the policies of the Official Plan and the provisions of the Zoning By-law; - that the proposed extension or enlargement will be in an appropriate proportion to the size of the nonconforming use established prior to the passing of the implementing Zoning By-law which make the use illegal;

-- that the proposed extension or enlargement will be in an appropriate proportion to the size of the non-conforming use established prior to the passing of the implementing Zoning By-law which make the use illegal; - that an application which would affect the boundary areas of different land use designations on the Land Use Schedule will only be processed under these policies if it can be considered as a "minor adjustment" permitted under the flexibility of interpretation in the interpretation section of the Official Plan without the need for an amendment.
+- that an application which would affect the boundary areas of different land use designations on the Land Use Schedule will only be processed under these policies if it can be considered as a "minor adjustment" permitted under the flexibility of interpretation in the interpretation section of the Official Plan without the need for an amendment.
 Any major variations will require an amendment to the Official Plan; - the characteristics of the existing non-conforming use and the proposed extension or enlargement shall be examined with regard to noise, vibration, fumes, smoke, dust, odors, lighting, and traffic generation, the environmental policies of this plan with respect to Environmental Protection, Environmentally Sensitive and Natural Hazard Area, and any other incompatible effects related to the use.
-An amendment to the implementing zoning by-law may be refused if one or more of such nuisance factors will be created or increased so as to add essentially to the incompatibility of the use with the surrounding area; - that the neighbouring conforming uses will be protected, where necessary, by the provision of buffering, and provisions for alleviating mitigating adverse effects caused by the use or its extension or enlargement, including any visual impacts such as outside storage, lighting, advertising signs, etc. Such provisions shall be applied to the proposed extension or enlargement and, wherever feasible, be also extended to the established use in order to improve its compatibility with the surrounding area; - that adequate provisions have been, or will be, made for traffic, off-street parking, and loading facilities; and - that applicable municipal services are adequate or can be made adequate. - iv) Council will not pass an implementing Zoning By-law pursuant to Section 34(10) of the Planning Act, unless satisfied that such extension will not unduly adversely affect adjacent land uses.
+An amendment to the zoning by-law may be refused if one or more of such nuisance factors will be created or increased so as to add essentially to the incompatibility of the use with the surrounding area; - that the neighbouring conforming uses will be protected, where necessary, by the provision of buffering, and provisions for mitigating adverse effects caused by the use or its extension or enlargement, including any visual impacts such as outside storage, lighting, advertising signs, etc. Such provisions shall be applied to the proposed extension or enlargement and, wherever feasible, to the established use in order to improve its compatibility with the surrounding area; - that adequate provisions have been, or will be, made for traffic, off-street parking, and loading facilities; and - that applicable municipal services are adequate or can be made adequate. - iv) Council will not pass an implementing Zoning By-law pursuant to Section 34(10) of the Planning Act, unless satisfied that such extension will not unduly adversely affect adjacent land uses.
 Council will, in accordance with Section 34(12) of the Planning Act, notify property owners of an application for the extension or enlargement of a non-conforming use.